brian-j-smith/Mamba.jl/doc/samplers/amwg.rst

     **Arguments**

         * ``params`` : stochastic nodes to be updated with the sampler.
-Constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-Stochastic` ``link()`` function.
+Constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-Stochastic` ``unlist()`` function.
         * ``sigma`` : initial standard deviations for the univariate normal proposal distributions.
-The standard deviations are relative to the unconstrained parameter space, where candidate draws are generated.
+Standard deviations are relative to the unconstrained parameter space, where candidate draws are generated.
         * ``adapt`` : type of adaptation phase.
 Options are
             * ``:all`` : adapt proposals during all iterations.
             * ``:burnin`` : adapt proposals during burn-in iterations.